 A B A D T R I P

-After graduating from Oregon, in 1965, I spent the summer, hitchhiking across the county.
-I was looking for a city in which I wanted to live.
+After completing my coursework in architecture in June of 1965, I spent the summer traveling across the country.
+I was looking for a city in which to start my architectural apprenticeship.
 I settled on New York City.
-My first apartment was in was in Greenwich Village.
-My walk there to work took me past a rundown building where a group of hip young adults, associated with Timothy Leary, had a bookshop and meditation room.
+My first apartment was in Greenwich Village.
+My walk from there to work took me past a rundown building where a group of hip young adults, associated with Timothy Leary, had a bookshop and meditation room.
 On occasion, I would stop there to browse.
 In this way, I became acquainted with some of the folks who worked there.
-When they learned that I was an apprentice architect, they asked me to help in solving a space problem.
+When they learned that I was an apprentice architect, they asked me to help solve a space problem.
 I agreed to look at it.
 Later that week, I stopped by the shop after work.
-I was greeted by Berney, the bookshop “manager”.
-Berney was a slender man, of average height.
+I was greeted by Bernie, the bookshop “manager”.
+Bernie was a slender man of average height.
 He was possibly two years my senior.
 Like the others in the shop, he was outgoing and gregarious.
 I quickly felt a connection with him.
 He was one of those people who knew how to bring you in with a little information about himself and an interest in what you had to say.
-He listened well and remembered what I said.
+He listened carefully and remembered what was said.

-Berney was a PhD Psychologist who was doing research on dreams at Maimonides Hospital in Brooklyn.
-His work was at night, in the day he kept watch over the operation of the bookstore.
+Bernie had earned a PhD psychologist.
+He was doing research on dreams at Maimonides Hospital in Brooklyn.
+He worked at night in their dream lab, during the day, he managed the operation of the bookstore.
 Their space problem was a result of their success.
 The bookstore had grown and taken over the space used for the evening meditation group.
 Interest in meditation had also grown.
 I sat in on a meditation and came up with a plan.
 I proposed that they build a circle of bookcases.
 These cases were to be suspended from the high ceiling on heavy hinges.
-The bookcases were just long enough to reach the floor.
+The bookcases were just long enough to reach the floor at a slight angle.
 Each bookcase was to be fixed to a system of small pulleys and ropes.
-In preparation for their evening meditation, the bottoms of the cases would be raised to a 30 degree angle with the floor.
-The elevated bookcases form a large umbrella over the meditation space.
-It formed an intimate, inward-focused space, just right for a group of people sitting in a circle on the floor in meditation.
+In preparation for their evening meditation, the bottoms of the cases would be raised to a 30-degree angle with the floor.
+The elevated bookcases formed a large umbrella over the meditation space that created an intimate, inward-focused space, just right for a group of people sitting in a circle on the floor below it.
 The staff and volunteers built the cases and were delighted with the results.
 My reward was that Timothy Leary took Bernie and me to dinner at a nice French restaurant in The Village.

 Weeks later, on a Thursday in September, I stopped at the shop on my way home from work.
 Bernie asked me to join him and others for a weekend party away from the city.
-He was very enthusiastic about having lined up some especially good acid and assured me it would be a most memorable weekend.
+He was very enthusiastic about having lined up some especially good acid.
+He assured me it would be a most memorable weekend.
 I was tempted.
 It sounded like fun and a good way to meet people.
-However I was not interested drugs, other than an occasional toke of marijuana.
+However, I was not interested in drugs, other than an occasional toke of marijuana.
 So I declined.

-A month later I left Greenwich Village.
-I was put off by the homosexual advances of a man in the next apartment and revolted by the dog shit which I had to avoid on my walk to work.
-I moved across Manhattan to the Lower East Side where people were too poor to have dogs and where children played in the pocket park across 5th street from the apartment I rented.
-The bookstore was no longer on my route to work, so I never stopped there again.
+A month later, I moved out of Greenwich Village.
+I was put off by the homosexual advances of a man in the next apartment and revolted by the dog shit that I had to avoid when walking there.
+I moved across Manhattan to the Lower East Side, where people were too poor to have pet dogs and where children played in the pocket park across 5th street from my apartment.
+The bookstore was no longer on my route to work, and Bernie was gone, so I never stopped there again.

 Copyright January 5, 2005 by Theodore “Tod” Lundy, Architect